PlanterApp/planter_blog/content/posts/harvesting-herbs-from-the-garden/index.md

 * It's best to harvest on a dry day, just after dew has evaporated, and before any extreme heat.
 * Be mindful not to take too many leaves or flowers from one plant at a time, as this can stress the plant and sometimes lead to its demise.
 * Only harvest your herbs when you have time to start the drying process.
 Plants start breaking down pretty quickly, so you want to process them as fast as possible.
 An exception is for herbs like chamomile and calendula that have these teeny tiny bugs crawling all over them.
 I like to let those bugs have a chance to move out before I dry, so I let them hang out in the shade for a while.
 I don't really want a bunch of bugs in my dried herbs!
 * Use a large bag or loose-weaved basket to avoid crushing your herbs while harvesting.
 * Only harvest what you think you will use.
-This can be tricky to determine sometimes, especially your first harvest when it is so exciting!
+This can be tricky to determine sometimes, especially during your first year harvesting a plant.
+* If you plan on saving seeds for next year, remember that before you harvest too much of a plant.

 Harvesting your own herbs is so rewarding!
 When you're ready to learn the best practices for drying herbs, make sure to read this next post in the herbs series!